status-im/whisper-tutorial/README.md

 ```

 #### `// TODO: Obtain public key`
-We need to generate for ourselves the public key so that we can identify messages that are sent over our channel.
+We need to generate for ourselves the public key so that we can identify ourselves as author messages that are sent and received over our channel.
 This is done with the following code:

 ```
 // Obtain public key